Why drama is such an important learning tool for children!

 Learning English is fun and even more so when learning through drama and drama play."

-If your child would like to join Gemma this summer, she will be running both the "Learn to be a TV Presenter" and "Creative Writing" Anglocamps in July!
-Visit www.kidooland.com for more information...
+If your child would like to join us in the holidays t Visit www.kidooland.com for more information...